 Finally, publicly traded companies are subject to requests for information from securities regulators and increased scrutiny by analysts and other media sources who cover them.
 This can add additional pressure on management teams who must ensure continued compliance with numerous rules associated with being a publicly traded firm.
 In some cases, it may also lead to increased competition for Human Interest in the marketplace.

-For these reasons, all potential investors should review Human Interest’s plans closely before deciding whether or not participating in the IPO is a sound investment decision.
+For these reasons, all potential investors should evaluate Human Interest’s plans closely before deciding whether or not participating in the IPO is a sound investment decision.

 tags = Human Interest, raises $200M, plans for an IPO, Rise Fund, San Francisco-based company, human interest401 smbs 55m seriesann azevedotechcrunch, digital retirement benefits platform